 If ever there was an institution on the Florida Keys that defines the experience of island life, Robbie’s is that for Islamorada.

-This road side stop is place that you can easily spend an entire day, shopping at the local stands, eating at the food carts, chancing your fingers by feeding the giant Tarpon at the dock or signing up for any variety of water sports on offer.
+This roadside stop is the place that you can easily spend an entire day, shopping at the local stands, eating at the food carts, chancing your fingers by feeding the giant Tarpon at the dock or signing up for any variety of water sports on offer.

 Of course, the main attraction is the famous Tarpon feeding.
 Massive Tarpon linger near the docks waiting for people to dangle a dead fish over the edge of the dock with their hands.